 EVs have to pass an MOT after they are three years old as with any other vehicle.
 The main difference between EVs and petrol or diesel vehicles is that an EVs MOT test, has no emissions test.

-Step 1: The chassis number and registration number will be checked and logged onto the official MOT test website.
-A check of the windscreen for damage which includes chips and cracks will be carried out.
+Step 1: Firstly the chassis number and registration number will be checked and logged onto the official MOT test website.
+Secondly, a check of the windscreen for damage which includes chips and cracks will be carried out.
 Whilst the tester is in that vicinity he would carry out a visual check on the condition of the wiper blades.

 Step 2: Next the seat belts operation (both front and rear) will be checked.
 These checks will also include looking for signs of any damage including fraying.

-Step 3: The tester will check that all the lights and that the horn is working correctly.
+Step 3: A check that all the lights and that the horn is working correctly.
 Any dashboard warning lights that may be present will also be noted down at this stage.

-Step 4: Whilst in the driver’s seat the windscreen wiper operation and their ability to clear the screen by using the washers will be tested.
+Step 4: Windscreen wiper operation and their ability to clear the screen by using the washers will be tested.

-Step 5: The vehicle will then be raised into the air on an MOT test lift and the steering and suspension will be checked to ensure that it is all in good working order.
-This part of the MOT will include spinning each wheel freely to check the condition of the tyres and the correct bearing operation.
+Step 5: The vehicle is raised into the air and the steering and suspension will then be checked to ensure that it is all in good working order.
+This part of the MOT includes spinning each wheel freely.
+The tester then checks the condition of the tyres and the correct bearing operation.

-Step 6: The Tester will also check that there is no sign of any corrosion within 30cm of any key structural suspension or seat belt mounting/anchorage points.
-MOT testers are not permitted to remove anything from a vehicle to help check for rust, so any parts of the body that is hidden by underbody panelling will stay put.
+Step 6: Checks are now carried out for signs of any corrosion.
+The corrosion is not permitted within 30cm of any key structural points.
+Structural points include suspension or seat belt mounting/anchorage points.
+MOT testers are not permitted to remove anything from a vehicle to help check for rust.
+Any parts of the body that is hidden by underbody panelling will stay put.